Differentially-Private Data Synthetisation for Efficient Re-Identification Risk Control: Conclusions

 \section{Conclusions}

-In this paper, we propose $\epsilon$-PrivateSMOTE, a new strategy for privacy-preserving data sharing that combines data synthetisation via noise-induced interpolation with Differential Privacy to address the highest-risk cases regarding $k$-anonymity.
-Experimental results show that: \textit{i)} $\epsilon$-PrivateSMOTE is capable of providing competitive results concerning predictive performance; \textit{ii)} it provides lower linkability risk, especially when privacy is the priority; and, \textit{iii)} $\epsilon$-PrivateSMOTE proved to be energetically more efficient than the best deep learning approach, improving energy consumption and time complexity by a factor of 11 and 15, respectively.
-Moreover, it performs well in data sets with lower dimensions and does not require learning all real data.
+In this paper, we propose $\epsilon$-PrivateSMOTE, a new strategy for privacy-preserving data sharing that combines data synthetisation via noise-induced interpolation with Differential Privacy to address the highest-risk cases concerning $k$-anonymity.
+Experimental results show that: \textit{i)} $\epsilon$-PrivateSMOTE is capable of providing competitive results concerning predictive performance; \textit{ii)} it provides lower linkability risk, especially when privacy is the priority; and, \textit{iii)} $\epsilon$-PrivateSMOTE proved to be a more resource-efficient solution than deep learning- and differentially private-based approaches, improving time complexity by a factor of 9.
+Moreover, it performs well on lower dimensional data sets and does not require learning all real data.

-All Python code necessary to replicate the results shown in this paper is available at https://github.com/tmcarvalho/privateSMOTE.